joelstevick/easy-dom-testing/README.md

     const pom = new POM({ container, detectChanges}, pomConfig);

-The POM configuration object specifies the various states that your component can enter and how to validate those states.
-The POM configuration object also defines the actions that can be taken: the steps to be performed and the new state for the component after each action is completed.
+The POM configuration object defines the actions that can be taken: the steps to be performed.

-When your test invokes an action, the POM automatically applies your configured validation logic for the new state.

 [This example (tbd)]() illustrates how to use *mergeConfig* and *POM*.